Copyright © 2012-20 Prem Kamble

 • They understand that IT implementation is not all technology, but a people and change management game.

-• They do not over-react to complaints and counter-allegations during the turbulent phase of implementation knowing pretty well that people's frustrations are more due to change rather than real technical issues. (read a real story of a mature CEO in my bolg "The Best and the Worst CEOs for Computerization").
+• They do not over-react to complaints and counter-allegations during the turbulent phase of implementation knowing pretty well that people's frustrations are more due to change rather than real technical issues. (read a real story of a mature CEO in my blog "The Best and the Worst CEOs for Computerization").

 • They will not hesitate to personally oversee the IT implementation.

-Whereas CEOs who are not Behavioral IT aware:
+CEOs who are not Behavioral IT aware:

 • Avoid active participation in IT implementation and delegate it to COOs or CFOs.